 - If your favorite charity doesn't advertise that it wants cars, ask anyway.
 Many need cars to use or would be willing to accept your car and then sell it.

 If you still have concerns, contact your state attorney general's office or your local Better Business Bureau office for more information.

 You should check to make sure that the charity is viewed as a tax-exempt organization in the eyes of the Internal Revenue Service (IRS).

 You can also ask the organization to show you a copy of its tax-exempt status determination letter.

 Some organizations, such as churches, synagogues, and government entities, aren't listed in the publication.
 However, a donation to any of these organizations is still considered to be tax deductible.

 It's a good idea to transfer the title of the vehicle to the organization and make a copy of the title transfer for yourself.
 Take a picture of your vehicle before handing it over.

 Claim the Donation Deduction

 Not surprisingly, the tax rules concerning car donations are a little confusing.
-It's best to check with the IRS or download IRS Publication 4303: A Donor's Guide to Vehicle Donations for complete details, but here are the basics.
+It's best to check with the IRS or download IRS Publication 4303: A Donor's Guide to Vehicle Donations for complete details.